FoldingCommunity/fah-client-documentation/docs/source/linux/installation_linux.rst

 Requirements
 ------------

-This document assumes root access to the system.
+This document requires root access to the system.

 Installation for Debian, Mint, and Ubuntu